amitmse/in_Python_/Others/README.md

 			standard errors, affecting the validity of statistical tests and confidence intervals.
 			Potentially missing key variables or an incorrect functional form.

-		Test :  Plotting the residuals over time can reveal patterns or trends, indicating autocorrelation.
-			Durbin-Watson Test: This test checks for autocorrelation of order one (correlation between consecutive residuals).
+		Test :  Durbin-Watson Test: This test checks for autocorrelation of order one (correlation between consecutive residuals).
+This test ranges from 0 to 4.
+			2: Indicates no autocorrelation.
+   			< 2: positive autocorrelation
+			> 2: Indicates negative autocorrelation.
    			Breusch-Godfrey Test: This test is designed to detect autocorrelation of any order in the residuals.
-			Autocorrelation Function (ACF) Plot: This plot displays the correlation of the residuals with their lagged values, helping to identify the lag order of autocorrelation
+			Autocorrelation Function (ACF) Plot: This plot displays the correlation of the residuals with their lagged values, helping to identify the lag order of autocorrelation Plotting the residuals over time can reveal patterns or trends, indicating autocorrelation.

+		Solution: Generalized Least Squares (GLS),
-		Solution: Include lagged values of the dependent variable or independent variables in the regression model.
+  			Include lagged values of the dependent variable or independent variables in the regression model.
 			Transform the Data: Apply mathematical transformations to the data to reduce autocorrelation.
 			Use Time Series Models: If the data is time-series, consider using models specifically designed for time series analysis, such as ARIMA models

 	7. X variables and residuals are uncorrelated